-If your laptop works fine while plugged in but stops working while unplugged it's likely that either your laptop battery is bad or your laptop is not charging the battery properly.
+If your laptop works fine while plugged in but stops working after it is unplugged your laptop battery is bad, or your laptop is not charging the battery.
 Below are steps that can be taken to help identify the cause of this issue.

 Leave power plugged in

-Make sure the computer has been charging from the power plug for at least two hours before attempting to unplug it.
+Make sure the computer has been charging from the power plug for at least two hours before it is unplugged.

 Remove and reconnect battery

-In some situations the battery can become loose.
-Removing it and then put it back into the laptop.
+In some situations, the battery can become loose.
+If your battery is removable try removing it and then put it back into the laptop.

 Use a third-party battery utility to determine the total capacity of the battery.
 For example, BatteryCare is a free software utility capable of doing this.